Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 2. Display based on the PCD8544 controller, the well-known Nokia display.

-3. A 1GB memory card, with the unpopular MiniSD standard, had no idea where to stick it, but I want to put everything into action, so let it work for the benefit of navigation.
+3. A 1GB memory card, with the unpopular MiniSD standard, I had no idea where to plug it in, but I wanted to put everything to work, so let it work for the benefit of navigation.

-4. You need a brain, a big Pro Mini brain on a 328P chip.
+4. You will need a brain, a large Pro Mini brain on a 328P chip.

-As I wrote above, we will sew through the Arduino Nano with the bootloader stitched into it.
+As I wrote above, we will sew through an Arduino Nano with a bootloader stitched into it.

-In general, I tried very hard to put the whole project in nano, well, just really.
-It doesn’t work, either we refuse the memory card, or the display.
+In general, I tried very hard to fit the entire project into nano, well, just really.
+It doesn’t work, we either give up the memory card or the display.

-5. Of course, the module + antenna itself, as I wrote above, can be made by yourself.
+5. Of course, the module itself + antenna, as I wrote above, you can make yourself.

-6. Oh yes, I almost forgot, you will also need a case otherwise, what kind of device without a case.
+6. Oh yes, I almost forgot, you will need another case, otherwise what kind of device is it without a case.

-They were purchased as a case, once again, but in silver form, for testing.
+As a case, they were purchased again, but in silver form, for testing.
 I will say this, I absolutely did not like the silver color, black looks better.

-When all the components are available, you can connect and program all this.
+When all the components are available, you can connect and program it all.

 We connect to Pro Mini according to the following scheme: